This is a post from Robin Sloan’s lab blog & notebook. You can visit the blog’s homepage, or learn more about me.

 So, I had tinkered around, burned a few $20s, and minted my object.
 I was feeling mostly perplexed by the whole experience, but/and then I read about a pair of projects that turned me around a bit.

 The studio called Larva Labs has produced two pioneering bl — ch — art projects: CryptoPunks and Autoglyphs, both of which introduce sets of these objects — large but finite, Pokémon-like — that can be bought and sold.
 CryptoPunks is more popular; Autoglyphs is lovelier.
-I enjoyed this podcast interview with the Larva Labs duo; everyone in the conversation is engaged and excited but/and also practical and at least a little bit skeptical.
+I enjoyed this podcast interview with the Larva Labs duo; everybody in the conversation is engaged and excited but/and also practical and at least a little bit skeptical.

 CryptoPunks are sort of the skeleton key for understanding this whole weird market, because (1) they were the first project of this kind, (2) they’re legitimately fun and charming, and (3) they are now worth a LOT of money.